pablodecm/phd_thesis/src/102_chapter_2.md

-of hadronisation, decay and fragmentation chains in order to estimate  the energy and the momenta of initial partons produced in the collision, and we have ignored the other properties of the original parton.
+of hadronisation, decay and fragmentation chains in order to estimate  the energy and the momenta of initial partons produced in the collision, and we have ignored other properties of the original parton.
 In particular, information regarding the flavour of the initial parton can be instrumental to distinguish event containing jets coming from high-energy processes with physical interesting intermediate